LaboratoireMecaniqueLille/crappy/docs/source/developers.rst

 data.
 In addition to instantiating the Pipe, the Link object also provides methods for the :class:`~crappy.blocks.Block` to use when sending data.

-Camera-related Blocks
-"""""""""""""""""""""
+Connection graph
+""""""""""""""""

+Crappy records this topology in a module-level :class:`~crappy.links.LinkGraph`.
+Constructing a Block registers a graph node, and constructing a Link or :class:`~crappy.links.ImageLink` registers an edge.
+Block and Link names are checked for uniqueness immediately.
+The graph also rejects parallel ImageLinks and cycles consisting only of ImageLinks, while regular Links remain free to form feedback loops.
+Renaming a Block before it starts updates its node and every incident edge.

+The graph is useful for more than validation.
+It can be rendered with :func:`crappy.display_graph`, and the preparation sequence traverses its image subgraph to find image sources and route configuration requests to them.
+The module-level graph is cleared together with the Block registry by :meth:`crappy.blocks.Block.reset`.

+VisionBlocks and ImageLinks
+"""""""""""""""""""""""""""

 One major downside of the Pipes is that they can overflow, in which case data from the sender Block is simply discarded when trying to send it.
-This behavior is especially inconvenient for sending images (because they're so large), so an alternative solution was chosen for image-processing Blocks.
-Instead of sharing the acquired images via Pipes, they are instead written by the sender Block to a shared :obj:`~multiprocessing.Array` where they can then be read by receiver processes.
-The receiver processes can display the images, record them, or process them.
+This behavior is especially inconvenient for sending images because they are so large.
+The :class:`~crappy.blocks.vision.VisionBlock` family therefore transfers images through :class:`~crappy.links.ImageLink` objects backed by :class:`multiprocessing.shared_memory.SharedMemory`.

+An image-producing VisionBlock owns one shared NumPy buffer for all of its outgoing ImageLinks.
+A process-safe lock protects each write and read, while shared dictionaries contain the current metadata and image format.
+An Event indicates when the buffer is ready and a shared counter identifies each published buffer state. :meth:`~crappy.blocks.vision.VisionBlock.send_img` replaces the buffer's contents atomically.
+Each consumer's :meth:`~crappy.blocks.vision.VisionBlock.receive_imgs` copies a newer state to a local array before processing it.
+Consequently, a consumer can skip intermediate frames but cannot observe a partially written image or metadata belonging to another frame.

+Every VisionBlock is a complete Block and thus has its own graph node, Process, lifecycle, regular Links, and loop-frequency control.
+Acquisition, processing, display, and recording can be represented by independent Blocks that consume the same source at different rates.
+Image arrays and matching metadata use ImageLinks, whereas commands, measurements, and overlays continue to use regular Links.
+This explicit architecture requires more graph construction from the user, in exchange for significantly freer composition.

+All-in-one Camera Blocks
+""""""""""""""""""""""""

-Note that these receiver processes are not Blocks.
-Instead, they are children of the base :class:`~crappy.blocks.camera_processes.CameraProcess`, and are managed by a :class:`~crappy.blocks.Camera` Block in a quite similar way as the base :class:`~crappy.blocks.Block` manages all the other ones.
-Using this solution, we were able to parallelize the image acquisition, display, recording, and processing, which greatly improved the performance compared to previous versions of Crappy.
+The older :class:`~crappy.blocks.Camera` architecture also shares acquired images without sending them through regular Pipes, but its receiver processes are not Blocks.
+They are children of :class:`~crappy.blocks.camera_processes.CameraProcess` and are managed internally by one Camera Block in a similar way as the base :class:`~crappy.blocks.Block` manages all the top-level Blocks.
+Acquisition, display, recording, and processing are parallelized, but their topology is encapsulated inside the owning Camera Block rather than exposed in the script's Block graph.

-The use of shared Arrays to exchange data between Blocks was not chosen in the general case for several reasons.
-First, it adds an extra complexity that is not needed when sending numerical data.
-And second, it requires to know in advance the size of the data to share, which is easy to determine for images but not for numerical data.
+This all-in-one architecture remains supported and is not planned for deprecation.
+VisionBlocks are recommended for new scripts and custom image processing because they give each Block fewer responsibilities and allow the image workflow to be rearranged.
+The Camera Block remains convenient when its fixed internal architecture already matches the application.

+Shared buffers are not used for ordinary labeled data because they add complexity that is unnecessary for small dictionaries and require the data shape and dtype to be known in advance.
+This is normally straightforward for images, either from constructor arguments or after Camera configuration, but not for arbitrary numerical messages.

 Actuators, Cameras, InOuts
 ++++++++++++++++++++++++++